shijie2016/alphagen/README.md

 Where `SEED` is random seed, e.g., `1` or `1,2`, `POOL_CAPACITY` is the size of combination model and, `NUM_STEPS` is the limit of RL steps.

+Capacity is recommended to 200
+Num_steps: 30k per 24h
+Instruments: all.txt
 ### After running

 - Model checkpoints and alpha pools are located in `save_path`;